-A new crop of copyrighted works will enter the public domain in the United States on January 1, 2021.
-Here's what you need to know.
+A new crop of copyrighted works (including rights in a certain famous British detective) will enter the public domain in the United States on January 1, 2023.
+Here's what it all means.